mohitagrawal1305/todo-list-app/README.md

 ![](images/demo.png)

 ## ⌘ Features
-- This application is compatable to run on any browser and in any device special support for IE11 has be added.
+- This application is compatable to run on any browser and in any device( special support for IE11 has be added ).
 - This application is responsive and can adjust to any resolution.
 - This application is also accessible from keyboard for people who can not use mouse or do not want to.
-Keyboard Accibility guidelines are shared at the end of this document.
+Keyboard Accessibility guidelines are shared at the end of this document.

 ## ⌘ Installing
 - Clone github repository https://github.com/mohitagrawal1305/todo-list-app.